Generative Modelling With Inverse Heat Dissipation: Introduction

 \section{Introduction}

-Diffusion and score-based generative models have become highly successful in generative modelling tasks~\cite{song2019generative, song2020improved, ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion}.
-They are defined by a forward process that adds noise to input images, gradually drowning out their original information content.
-Images are generated by reverting the forward process iteratively with multiple passes through a neural network.
-Another iterative generative method is pixel-by-pixel autoregressive modelling~\cite{van2016pixel, van2016conditional, salimans2017pixelcnn++}.
-However, the generation processes in diffusion and autoregressive models do not explicitly take into account the inductive biases of natural images, such as their inherent multi-scale nature or, in the case of diffusion models, even the fact that neighbouring pixels are next to each other and thus correlated.
-Yet, in other successful generative modelling settings, such as in GANs~\cite{goodfellow2014generative} and VAEs~\cite{kingma2013auto,rezende2014stochastic}, taking the multiple scales of effective resolution explicitly into account has resulted in dramatic improvements~\cite{karras2018progressive, karras2021alias, vahdat2020nvae, child2020very, razavi2019generating}.
-It is not clear how best to incorporate the inductive scale biases of natural images into iterative generative models. \looseness-1
+Diffusion models have recently become highly successful in generative modelling tasks~\citep{ho2020denoising, song2020score, dhariwal2021diffusion}.
+They are defined by a forward process that erases the original image information content and a reverse process that generates images iteratively.
+The forward and reverse processes of standard diffusion models do not explicitly consider the inductive biases of natural images, such as their multi-scale nature.
+In other successful generative modelling settings, such as in GANs~\citep{goodfellow2014generative}, taking multiple resolutions explicitly into account has resulted in dramatic improvements~\citep{karras2018progressive, karras2021alias}.
+This paper investigates how to incorporate the inductive biases of natural images, particularly their multi-resolution nature, into the generative sequence of diffusion-like iterative generative models.